aaronparker/aaronparker.github.io/_posts/2016-12-13-managing-universal-apps-microsoft-intune.md

 ## Licensing Microsoft Intune

-While Intune can be licensed on its own, the ideal way of licensing Intune is as a component of [the Microsoft Enterprise Mobility + Security suite](https://www.microsoft.com/en-au/cloud-platform/enterprise-mobility-security)&nbsp;(EMS).
+While Intune can be licensed on its own, the ideal way of licensing Intune is as a component of [the Microsoft Enterprise Mobility + Security suite](https://www.microsoft.com/en-au/cloud-platform/enterprise-mobility-security) (EMS).
 The primary reason is to enable advanced features you get with an Azure AD Premium subscription.
-If you're not familiar with EMS, you can read up on the components and licensing&nbsp;details here:&nbsp;[Enterprise Mobility + Security Pricing](https://www.microsoft.com/en-au/cloud-platform/enterprise-mobility-security-pricing).
+If you're not familiar with EMS, you can read up on the components and licensing details here: [Enterprise Mobility + Security Pricing](https://www.microsoft.com/en-au/cloud-platform/enterprise-mobility-security-pricing).

 For this solution, we're interested in: